-Microdegrees or microcredentials go by different names but all serve the same purpose of providing targeted upskilling opportunities required by the industry.
+Microdegrees or microcredentials can go by different names, but they all serve the same purpose of providing targeted upskilling opportunities required by the industry.

 As we are now facing unprecedented times where there is an influx of digital communicative tools to replace face-to-face meetings, now is the perfect time for executives to gain industry-relevant skills online to enhance their careers.

 True to their name, microcredentials are bite-sized courses where users can pick and choose specific skills they want to learn.